samgun-6/Stoink/README.md

 `(base)$ pip3 install django `

 ## Run server
-Ensure that you are in project directory and run the following command:
+Ensure that you are in `client` directory and run the following command:
-`python manage.py runserver`
+`python manage.py runserver` then open it with Chrome browser: http://127.0.0.1:8000/

+Or run `python manage.py runserver 8080`

-Open it with Chrome browser: http://127.0.0.1:8000/
+Open it with Chrome browser: http://127.0.0.1:8080/

+if you have ` You're accessing the development server over HTTPS, but it only supports HTTP.`

+issue with 8000 port.

 # Functionality